azoth-lang/azoth.tools.bootstrap/Compiler.CodeGen/README.md

 ### Inherited Attributes

+The `stable` modifier on the attribute family is dangerous and should be used with caution.
+In most cases, it is an optimization.
+However, sometimes it is required for proper behavior.
+The `stable` modifier indicates that even if nodes get rewritten, this inherited attribute will not change.
+Thus, it is safe to cache it or attributes that depend on it even though they are underneath an in progress rewrite.

 | Declaration                                                        | Meaning                                                         |
 | ------------------------------------------------------------------ | --------------------------------------------------------------- |
 | `↓` (`lazy`\|`computed`)? `child`? *Node*.*Attribute*`:` *Type*`;` | Inherited attribute, defaults to lazy                           |